 I originally used tomato paste with this recipe, but it actually created a sauce where the tomato flavor dominated.
-Using the tomato sauce tones it down a bit so that the flavor of all of the great seasonings really come through!
+Using the tomato sauce tones it down a bit so that the flavor of all of the great seasonings really comes through!

-This sauce has a quick prep time (only 5 minutes!) and cooks up on the stove top quickly as well.
+This sauce has a quick prep time (only 5 minutes!) and cooks up on the stovetop quickly as well.
 If you are a hot and spicy kind of person, you can certainly turn the heat up on this sauce by adding some cayenne pepper or the hot sauce of your choice.
 Make is as hot as you like!

 I usually make this sauce and thicken it with either brown rice flour or arrowroot powder.
-Feel free to substitute other grain gluten free flours, or whole wheat flour for the gluten eating crowd.
+Feel free to substitute other grain gluten-free flours or whole wheat flour for the gluten-eating crowd.

-Depending on the type of thickener you use, this recipe can be both gluten and grain free!
+Depending on the type of thickener you use, this recipe can be both gluten and grain-free!